aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 ### 2. Configure ssh on the server

-Generally, servers will use SSH login servers provided by OpenSSH, and we should configure it with modifying `sshd_config`
+Generally, servers will use SSH logging in servers provided by OpenSSH, and we should configure it with modifying `sshd_config`

 In CentOS and Ubuntu, this file should be in `/etc/ssh/`